bartobri/no-more-secrets/README.md

 For reference, you can see this effect at 0:35 in [this movie clip](https://www.youtube.com/watch?v=F5bAa6gFvLs&t=35).

 This command works on piped data.
-Pipe any ASCII or UTF-8 text to `nms`, and it will apply the hollywood effect, initially showing encrypted data, then starting a decryption sequence to reveal the original plaintext characters.
+Pipe any ASCII or UTF-8 text to `nms`, and it will apply the Hollywood effect, initially showing encrypted data, then starting a decryption sequence to reveal the original plain-text characters.

 ![Screenshot](http://www.brianbarto.info/extern/images/nms/nms.gif)